ntsation/file_ingestion/README.md

     Replace `'your_username'`, `'your_password'`, `'localhost'`, `'your_database'`, and `'path_to_folder_with_text_files'` with your MariaDB credentials and the folder containing the text files you want to ingest.

-2. Create a `requirements.txt` file with the necessary library dependencies by running the following commands:
+2. **Create a `requirements.txt` file:** Create a `requirements.txt` file with the necessary library dependencies by running the following commands:

     ```bash
     echo "watchdog==2.1.6" > requirements.txt